jeremytammik/tbc/a/2001_all_cats_params.md

 Aspects of axis-aligned bounding boxes and bounding box transformation with the @AutodeskRevit #RevitAPI #BIM @DynamoBIM @AutodeskAPS https://autode.sk/all_params_all_cats

-Aspects of axis-aligned bounding boxes and AI news &ndash; BoundingBox is axis-aligned
+Aspects of axis-aligned bounding boxes, SVG paths and AI news &ndash; BoundingBox is axis-aligned
 &ndash; BoundingBox transformation
 &ndash; Interactive explanation of SVG path